 In a scenario with a 1,600-square-foot single-story home, one inch of rain falling across the entire surface area would accumulate to nearly 1,000 gallons of water.
 If you have gutters connected to four downspouts at each of the home’s four corners, that would be about 250 gallons of water per downspout.

 That’s a lot of water for just one inch of rain.
-If we look at a bigger storm, such as a hurricane with a foot of rain, you’d have nearly 12,000 gallons of water falling on your roof.
+If we look at bigger storms, that could greatly increase the amount of water falling on your roof.

 Rainfall on a 1,600-square-foot home